nguyendviet/veglist/cloudformation/README.md

-- Upload this whole folder (`cloudformation`) to an S3 bucket then use `root-stack.json` to provison the infrastructure.
+- Upload this whole folder (`cloudformation`) to an S3 bucket then use `root-stack.json` to provison the infrastructure of the app.
 - Make sure the S3 bucket has Versioning enabled to prevent errors.
 - If the S3 bucket stores multiple apps' templates, specify folder names in the bucket.
-- The `root-stack.json` doesn't need to be in the bucket, but uploading the whole folder is more convenient.